ManiSriSaiAdityaTammana/netflixdashboard/README.md

 ## Files

-- `Dashboard.twb`: Tableau workbook file containing all the visualizations.
+-  Tableau workbook file containing all the visualizations.
-- `README.md`: This file, providing an overview and details about the dashboard.
+-  This file, providing an overview and details about the dashboard.

 ## Requirements